 Even more worrisome for parents of female high school athletes was the finding that concussion rates were higher in the girls’ sports than in the boys’ for all sports with similar rules and equipment.
 Concussions also made up a larger proportion of total injuries among female athletes than males.
 Plus, in almost every sport, girls had a higher rate of recurrent concussions.
 While debate as to the reasons why girls could be at higher risk of concussion exists, these findings suggest that these sports-related traumatic brain injuries could be even more damaging to young girls.

 I think that it is important to emphasize two messages after reading this study.
 First, in all of the sports, player-to-player contact was the leading cause of concussions.
 We must do a better job, not just at the high school level, but also throughout youth sports, to teach proper techniques and enforce rules about aggressive play.

-Second, the authors found a noticeable percentage of concussions where the athlete was cleared to play on the same day.
+Second, the authors found a noticeable percentage of concussions in high school sports where the athlete was cleared to play on the same day.
 The current concussion consensus statement recommends that no athlete be allowed to return to play on the same day as they suffer a concussion.
 We know that complete resolution of all symptoms often takes at least a week or more.
 Therefore we need to do a better job as parents, coaches, and healthcare professionals at holding athletes out of the sport for at least one week after his or her symptoms completely resolve.